How to apply for and book your test

-You can apply for your driving test by signing up or logging in to our customer portal MyRoadSafety.ie and the video below will show you how.
-Please note that we are unable to schedule driving tests over the phone or by email.
+To apply for your driving test, please sign up or log in to our MyRoadSafety.ie customer portal.
+The video below will show you how.
+We're unable to schedule driving tests over the phone or by email but you can still apply by post.

 To apply for a driving test and add yourself to the waiting list, visit MyRoadSafety.ie and follow these steps: